Active – A member of a fraternity or sorority who plays an active role in the organization; also known as a member.

 Founder(s) Day - A day recognized by fraternities and sororities meant to celebrate the founding of their organization.

 Fraternity – A name traditionally used to describe a men’s Greek letter organization.
+Some Sororities have Fraternity in their formal name as the word Sorority was not used at the time of their founding.

 Greeks – Members of fraternities or sororities who use Greek symbols or names.